tahczeban/Election_Analysis/README.md

 ## Election Audit Summary

-    In conclusion, the capability of Python to automate the code in order to tally the required information to determine candidtates and counties with pecentages for both; voter turnout;
+    In conclusion, the capability of Python to automate the code in order to tally the required information to determine: candidtates and counties with pecentages for both; voter turnout;
         county with the greatest turnout